greatexpectationslabs/ge_releaser/README.md

   - Create a [personal access GitHub token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
   - Authorize it for use with [SAML SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).
   - Save that token with `export GITHUB_TOKEN=...`.
 - NOTE: this step is automated so check github for a PR on Thurs morning.
-If not: Run `ge_releaser prep <release_version>` and approve the auto-generated PR and merge it
+If not: Run `ge_releaser prep <release_version>`.
+  - Make sure that there are at least two entries in `release_schedule.json` - one for the next release, and one that will be used as a template after the line for the next release is removed.
   - Message #topic-great_expectations @channel to ask team members to hold off on merging to `develop`
+  - Approve the auto-generated PR and merge it.
   - Open Azure and run the `great_expectations` pipeline fully (this will be automated in the future)
 - Run `ge_releaser tag` and wait for the build to finish
   - Once the `ge_releaser tag` build has started, you can allow merges to develop while completing the remaining steps.
 - Run `ge_releaser release`
+- Send a draft message (to be reviewed by the team) to #topic-great_expectations, with the message that will be sent in the community Slack.
+- Send the reviewed meesage to the community Slack channel #announcements.
+- Request emoji signal boosting from the team in private Slack channel #topic-great_expectations.

 ### Manual Process